 The FDA has issued its approval to a new fast-acting erectile dysfunction drug from Vivus and Auxilium.
 The new drug is called Stendra (avanafil) and marks the first ED drug approved by the FDA that can be taken approximately 15 minutes before sexual activity.
 Wayne JG Hellstrom says it could provide a viable new option to ED patients.

-Those who suffer from clinical depression may be more likely to develop Alzheimer's later in life, according to a new study from researchers at Rush University.
-For the study the researchers reviewed health records from 1,764 adults over the age of 77.
-Over the course of the study 680 participants died and post mortems were carried out on 582.
+Those who experience frequent migraines in middle age may be more likely to develop Parkinson's later in life, according to a new study from researchers at the Uniformed Services University in Bethesda, Maryland.
+For the study the researchers examined health records from 5,600 Icelandic adults between the ages of 33 and 65 over the course of 25 years.

 Routine use of artificial sweeteners may be linked with increased diabetes risk, according to a new study from researchers at the Weizmann Institute of Science in Israel.
 For the study the researchers conducted experiments on the gut microbes found in both humans and mice.
 They examined the effects of artificial sweeteners including aspartame, sucralose and saccharine.

 Consuming increased levels of high-fat dairy may help ward off diabetes risk, according to a new study from researchers at Lund University Diabetes Center in Sweden.
 For the study the researchers reviewed health records of 26,930 patients.
 They found that those who reported consuming at least one ounce or more of cream a day were 15 percent less likely to develop type 2 diabetes.

 A new blood test could help detect depression in some adults, according to a new study from researchers at Northwestern's Feinberg School of Medicine in Chicago.
 For the study the researchers administered the blood tests to 64 volunteers with follow-up diagnoses occurring after 18 weeks.
 "The longer this delay is, the harder it is on the patient, their family and environment."